zuozhenggh/learning-library/analytics-library/adw-oac/lab2/lab2.md

 ## It works

-You just created an Oracle Analytics Cloud Instance.
+You have just created an Oracle Analytics Cloud Instance.

 Congratulations, you are ready for the next workshop!